banisterious/obsidian-oneirometrics/docs/archive/refactoring-2025/css-refactoring-v3-linting-activation-guide.md

 - ❌ **Do not enforce** global class naming on existing classes
 - ❌ **Do not require** existing classes to follow new patterns

-## When to Activate
+## Activation Ready

-Activate the linting system **after completing**:
+All prerequisite phases have been completed:
 - ✅ Phase 3.1: Component Architecture Audit (COMPLETE)
-- ⏳ Phase 3.2: High-Impact Quick Wins (Size & State utilities)
+- ✅ Phase 3.2: High-Impact Quick Wins (Size & State utilities) (COMPLETE)
-- ⏳ Phase 3.3: Medium-Impact Optimizations
+- ✅ Phase 3.3: Medium-Impact Optimizations (COMPLETE)
-- ⏳ Phase 3.4: Long-Term Architecture Improvements
+- ✅ Phase 3.4: Long-Term Architecture Improvements (COMPLETE)

-**Estimated Activation Date**: After 85KB optimization work is complete
+**Status**: Ready for immediate activation when desired

 ## What's Already Set Up